Flight Report: QANTAS QF 19 – Sydney to Manila – Daytime Intercontinental Journey Back to the Philippines [September 2024]

 Lastly, the boarding process took longer than usual.
 The bus had to return to the terminal due to tarmac congestion at the destination airport.
 It would have been ideal if the boarding process had been delayed slightly to accommodate the issue at Daraga Airport.

-Nevertheless, I thoroughly enjoyed my first Comfort Class experience with Philippine Airlines.
+Nevertheless, I thoroughly enjoyed my Comfort Class experience with Philippine Airlines.
 Will I try it again?
 Maybe yes, maybe no. It will always depend on the circumstances.
 I am keen to try their retrofitted widebody business class product on the Airbus A330 or the newer cabins on the Airbus A350 aircraft.

 Here is a summary of our flight and the aircraft used for the journey from Mactan, Cebu to Daraga (Legazpi):